iltommi/qdb-documentation/source/api/c.rst

     :param error: An error code
     :type error: qdb_error_t
-    :param message: A pointer to a buffer that will received the translated error message.
+    :param message: A pointer to a buffer that will receive the translated error message.
     :type message: char *
-    :param message_length: The length of the buffer that will received the translated error message, in bytes.
+    :param message_length: The length of the buffer that will receive the translated error message, in bytes.
     :type message_length: size_t
     :returns: The pointer to the buffer that received the translated error message.